Trump releases budget seeking billions for border wall, work requirements for welfare programs

 “Our national debt nearly doubled under the previous Administration and now stands at more than $22 trillion,” he continued.
 “This Budget shows that we can return to fiscal sanity without halting our economic resurgence while continuing to invest in critical priorities.”

-The budget also includes a national paid family leave proposal and seeks money to establish the Space Force, as a new branch of the military, while sharply curbing spending on domestic safety-net programs.
+The budget also includes a national paid family leave proposal and seeks money to establish the Space Force as a new branch of the military, while sharply curbing spending on domestic safety-net programs.
 The outline includes a total of $2.7 trillion in nondefense spending cuts and the administration says the proposal would put the federal government on track to balance the budget by 2034.

 The White House’s request for billions of dollars in additional funding for a wall comes as senior Homeland Security officials told Fox News that the administration is preparing for an estimated 180,000 migrants traveling as families to cross the border—either illegally, or claiming asylum—marking a record in family units crossing.